top of page

 Confusing Verbiage

-We opted to edit the copy and ask someone to approximate their credit score instead.
+We revised the question to ask users to approximate their credit score instead.

 Lack of Onboarding